 Shareholder relations are given high priority by both the Board and the Manager.
-The principal medium by which the Company communicates with shareholders is through the half yearly reports, annual reports and interim management statements.
+The principal medium by which the Company communicates with shareholders is through half yearly reports and annual reports.
 The information contained therein is supplemented by daily NAV announcements and by a monthly fact sheet available on the Company's website.